JohnKendrick/PDielec/docs/_sources/software.rst.txt

 Single Crystal Scenarios
 ........................

+The mode of calculation is determined by the 'Single crystal mode' option.
+Possible options are; 'Thick slab', 'Coherent thin film', 'Incoherent thin film' and 'Partially incoherent thin film'.
+Details of the theory underlying each method are given in the theory section: :ref:`Single-Crystal-Theory`.
-Single crystals are defined by a surface and can be either thin coherent films or thick slabs.
-A thick slab assumes that the thickness is such that no radiation can be transmitted and all radiation is therefore reflected or absorbed.
+In summary a thick slab assumes that the thickness is such that no radiation can be transmitted and all radiation is therefore reflected or absorbed.
 As such only the reflectance has any meaning for thick slabs.
+The 'Coherent thin film mode' provides a complete description of the light reflectance and transmittance, but can show oscialltions due to interference effects that are not see experimentally.
+The 'Incoherent thin film mode', treats the incoming light as incoherent and so removes all the oscillations due to internal reflection.
+Finally the 'Partially incoherent film' introduces random variations in the incident angle and the geometric parameters of the crystal surface and the thickness of the crystal.
+Single crystal films are defined by a surface determined by the (hkl) settings.

 .. _fig-scenarioTab-SingleCrystal: